 Preparing Your Pork Butt

-How Long to Smoke a Pork Butt?
+How Long to Smoke Your Pork Butt

-How To Wrap Your Pork
+5. When to Wrap Your Pork Butt?

-At this point its time to wrap the meat because it will have absorbed most of the smoke, and if let unwrapped it can acquire a bitter taste.
+At this point its time to wrap the meat because it will have absorbed most of the smoke, and if left unwrapped it can acquire a bitter taste.
 Wrapping your pork will help keep the moisture inside and maintain a beautiful bark.

 Lay out two layers of tin foil or butcher paper, using protective gloves to avoid hand burns take the pork out of the fire and place it on top of the paper.

-How Long to Rest Your Pork Butt?
+6. How Long To Rest Your Pulled Pork (This is an Important One)

 One way to test if the butt is perfectly cooked is by pulling out the shoulder bone and seeing if it’s clean, or twisting a fork through the meat if it twists easily, the meat is perfect.

-Pulling Your Pork Butt
+7. Pulling Your Pork Butt (The Fun Part)

 Just use some protective gloves so you don’t burn yourself.
 If you don’t like getting your hands dirty, you can always use some pork shredder claws.

-If you're still feeling a bit apprehensive, using electric smokers can ensure you get the correct level of smoke for the entire cook.
+If you're still feeling a bit apprehensive, electric smokers can ensure you get the correct level of smoke for the entire cook.